Enact law on lines of Australia to make Facebook, Google pay for news: Demand in RS

-NEW DELHI: Taking a cue from Australia, India should enact a law to make tech giants such as Facebook and Google pay local publishers of news content, senior BJP leader Sushil Kumar Modi demanded in Rajya Sabha on Wednesday.
+NEW DELHI, Mar 17: Taking a cue from Australia, India should enact a law to make tech giants such as Facebook and Google pay local publishers of news content, senior BJP leader Sushil Kumar Modi demanded in Rajya Sabha on Wednesday.

 Raising the issue through a Zero Hour mention, the former deputy chief minister of Bihar said, “The Government must make Google, Facebook and YouTube pay print and news channels for the news content they are using freely.”